sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 date: 2019-02-04
 ---
 # Intro
 In this note we explore how we could rebuild Git from the ground up.
-The goal is to build a DVCS step by step until we have something just like Git.
 As we are re-inventing the wheel for learning purposes, we will analyze the basic concepts involved in building Git.
-In this note, we will focus on the **How** at each step and more importantly the **Why**.
+In this note, we will focus on the **How** and **Why** as we are incrementally building our DVCS.

 *Tidbit*: Have a look at Linus Torvalds' first [commit](https://github.com/git/git/tree/e83c5163316f89bfbde7d9ab23ca2e25604af290) and the [README](https://github.com/git/git/blob/e83c5163316f89bfbde7d9ab23ca2e25604af290/README) of Git.[^1]

-There is few other good resources on the similar idea of this note:
+There is few other good resources on Git internals:

 - [The Architecture of Open Source Applications (Volume 2): Git](http://aosabook.org/en/git.html)
 - [Git Internals](https://github.com/pluralsight/git-internals-pdf/releases)
 - [Pro Git](http://git-scm.com/book/en/Git-Internals)
 - [Learn Git Branching](http://pcottle.github.io/learnGitBranching/)

 In any case, this is my take on building Git step by step.
-And more importantly trying to focus on find the reasoning behind design decisions.
+And more importantly trying to focus on finding the reasoning behind some of the major design decisions.

-To the best of my knowledge, concepts discussed in this note have been present from the initial commit of Git (but may be with evolution in the terminology).
-In this note we will use the same terminology that the current versions of Git (2.x) uses.
+To the best of my knowledge, concepts discussed in this note have been present from the initial commit of Git (may be with evolution in the terminology).
+Here we will use the same terminology that the current versions of Git (2.x) uses.

 *Disclaimer*: This note is not intended as a Git usage or workflow guideline.
-This note will not have concrete code.
-Nor will it try to be binary compatible with Git.
-But will try to keep same terminology and repository format.
+This will not have concrete code, but will have some pseudo-code sprinkled in.
+Here we do not try to be binary compatible with Git, but will try to keep same terminology and repository format.
+To re-iterate, the goal of the note is not really to build but to understand how and why build Git this way.

 # What is a DVCS?
 We can view the Version Control System (VCS) of DVCS as a versioned backup system, that can keep the lineage of the